Comics

 qualities of the past.

-brought in graphic influences from Europe and Japan.
-Now they
+in graphic influences from Europe and Japan.
+Now they were called

-graphically complex.
-This often meant stories clearly aimed at
+complex.
+This often meant stories clearly aimed at an older audience

 and France (where comics are called BD, short